Akuli/python-tutorial/defining-functions.md

 **There is a lot to learn about functions, and I don't expect you to learn everything at once.** However, there's also lots of free Python exercises about defining functions you can do.
-Do many of them and spend a lot of time with them, so you'll get used to defining functions.
+Do many of them and spend time with them until you're familiar with defining functions.

 1. Python comes with many built-in functions.
 Some of the simplest ones are abs, all and any.
 They can be used like this: